dennisabrams/dennisabrams/README.md

 </pre>
 <h2>About me</h2>
 <p>
 I am 24 years old 🎈 and currently studying for a Bachelor's degree 📃 at the <a href="https://www.hs-hannover.de/en/">University of Applied Sciences and Arts</a> 🏛, Department of Media Design and Computer Science 🖥️.
-In my free time I do my own projects which I enjoy and learn a lot of new things 🖼.
-You can explore my projects on <a href="https://dennis-abrams.com">my website</a>.
+In my free time I do my own projects which I enjoy and learn a lot of new things.
+You can explore my projects on <a href="https://dennis-abrams.com">my website</a> 🌐.
 </p>
 <h4>My degrees</h4>
 <img align="right" src="https://github-readme-stats-sigma-five.vercel.app/api?username=dennisabrams&show_icons=true&bg_color=00000000&hide_border=true&count_private=true&hide=issues,contribs&hide_title=true&text_color=c9d1d9&title_color=58a6ff&icon_color=58a6ff" />